jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 8.2.10 ExtendVectorLines
+#### 8.2.12 ExtendVectorLines

-Extends vector lines by a specified distance.
+This tool can be used to extend vector lines by a specified distance.
+The user must
+input the names of the input and output shapefiles, the distance to extend features
+by, and whether to extend both ends, line starts, or line ends.
+The input shapefile
+must be of a POLYLINE base shape type and should be in a projected coordinate system.

 *Parameters*: